sphinx-contrib/spelling/phpdomain/test/test_doc.rst

     A class in a namespace

     .. php:method:: instanceMethod($foo)

     An instance method

     .. php:const:: TEST_CONST

     Test constant

     .. php:attr:: property

     A property!

 .. php:method:: LibraryClass::staticMethod()

     A static method in a namespace

+.. php:interface:: LibraryInterface

+    A interface in a namespace

+    .. php:method:: instanceMethod($foo)

 Test Case - not including namespace
 -----------------------------------